 Step 2: Improve Your Skills in the ALEKS Learning Pie

-After completing the initial assessment, ALEKS creates a personalized learning pie showing your assessment results.
-Based on your results, you will see which assessment topics require additional practice and preparation.
-Students are highly encouraged to work in the ALEKS Prep and Learning Module prior to visiting a Tri-C campus Testing Center to take a proctored assessment which will result in a math placement score.
+Based on the results of your initial assessment, ALEKS creates a personalized learning pie chart that reflects which topics you know, which topics you don't know, and most importantly which topics you're ready to learn next.
+Students are highly encouraged to work in your ALEKS learning pie prior to visiting a campus Testing Center to take the math placement test.

-On-campus math support is available to students working in their ALEKS pie.
+On-campus math support is available to students working in their ALEKS learning pie.

-For campus Testing Center locations and hours of operation, visit the Testing Center webpage and select your preferred campus from the menu for more information.
+For campus Testing Center locations and hours of operation, visit the Testing Center webpage and select your preferred campus for more information.

 When you arrive for testing, you will need to know your password to log in to my Tri-C Space.
 You will only need to bring a photo ID.
 Scrap paper and pencil will be provided.
 Personal calculators are not permitted to be used, however, an on-screen calculator is provided in the test for select questions.